jordanmcodes/LCS-Report-podcast-website/README.md

 Font size and font used will be consistent throughout, making them both easy to read.

+For youtube videos opening in a new tab.
+YouTube has a built in feature for websites that allows you to open a new tab simply through clicking the title of the video.

 ### Organization
 The information on every page will be displayed in a clear and precise manner.
 Underneat the navigation bar on each page of my website there will be a large h1/h2 clearly explaining what page you are on.